Fall 2017 Immersive

 Classes will be lead by SFPC Co-founders including Zachary Lieberman, Taeyoon Choi, Morehshin Allahyari along with a new group of teachers.
 Here are some teachers who work with us: Allison Parrish, Nick Montfort, Caitlin Morris, Ramsey Nasser, Ingrid Burrington, Luisa Pereira, Caitlin Morris and more.

 Fall 2017 will be organized by SFPC Team including Lauren Gardner, Todd Anderson, Taeyoon Choi and Zachary Lieberman.
-Additional support will be provided by the SFPC Steering Committee, Teaching Assistants and Artist in Residence.
+Additional support will be provided by the SFPC Steering Committee, Teaching Assistants and Residents.

 We are offering an optional 1-week intensive for students who are new to coding.
 From September 4th, Monday to 8th, Friday, students will work with the core faculty to learn about the fundamental concepts and terms of computation, tools and environment for development.
 We recommend the Onboarding Week to beginners as well as students who are returning to coding after a long break.
 Tuition for Onboarding Week will be $500 for five days of classes, from 11am to 5pm.

 Deadline to apply

 The deadline for the Fall 2017 intensive session is June 30th and we will respond to all applications by mid of July.
 Please apply as soon as possible.
 We will process early applicants in early June.

 In the past, we’ve received 50+ strong applications, and this time will likely be competitive as well.
 We will select students based on a work sample, application form and a short video introduction.
 We sometimes reach out to the applicant’s reference for a letter of recommendation.

 How much is tuition?